 Electric bike maintenance can also save you money.
 Small-scale maintenance is often more affordable than major repairs.
 For instance, replacing your brake pads costs less than the repairs you’ll need if you skip the brake update and have an accident.

-So, what does it take to maintain an electric bike?
+What does it take to maintain an electric bike?
 It’s not that much work.
 Here are some steps to take to keep your ride in peak condition.

-1. Check the tire pressure
+1. Check the Tire Pressure

 Sufficiently inflated tires help you maintain stability and traction when riding.
 They also keep you from bumping around too much and make for a smoother ride.
 On top of that, well-inflated tires help avoid excess friction and allow for more efficient pedaling — meaning it’s easier to go faster.